Olafseisler/WAD_Test/README.md

 # WAD_Test
-WEB Application Dev test file for git practice.
+WEB Application Dev test file for git practice. made some changes to pull